Make an impact at the highest level

 An Online MBA is both an investment and a challenge.
 The value of an online MBA vs campus MBA is hard to fully quantify.
 Research by GMAC (2018) suggests that 79% of MBA alumni thought their degree was personally, professionally and financially rewarding.
 The findings did not find many differences between the modality of studies.

 There are three intakes per year.
-You can choose to join our programmes in spring, summer or autumn.
+You can choose to join our programmes in February, June and October.

 Though the schedule varies by programme, most online classes, or synchronised tutorials, normally take place once every two weeks.
 These are often run multiple times during the day, so you can join at a time that suits you.
 You’ll receive a timetable of your synchronous session after you enroll.